cultivarium/GenomeSPOT/README.md

 - The user provides a genome sequence and protein sequences in FASTA format.
 Protein prediction is not performed by this package because it would multiply the runtime.
 - Features of sequences in the genome are calculated by `Genome` using the classes `Protein` and `DNA`
 - A pretrained model for each condition (optimum temperature, minimum temperature, etc.) estimates the condition from the genome features
-- Model training is discussed in a separate section (see: Model training and evaluation), but a couple functions exist to demonstrate the functions used to balance the data phylogenetically
+- Model training is discussed in a separate section (see: Model training and evaluation), but a couple functions exist in the tutortial to demonstrate the functions used to balance the data phylogenetically

 # Key considerations